 - recovery for an absence without leave;

 - collection of money owed to the Government upon termination of employment;

 - recovery under garnishment, such as compliance with a court order;

 - In addition, recoveries of monies owed as described in #4(c), (e) and (f) from employees in the UNW bargaining unit are not subject to the limitation in #5.
 These recoveries are made in full or as mutually arranged between the Employer and the employee.

-- The Department of Human Resources, upon receipt of notification of money owing, starts recovery action.
+- The Department of Finance, upon receipt of notification of money owing, starts recovery action.